 Tutorials address a wide range of mature topics from theoretical foundations to practical techniques and tools for automated software engineering.
 The general chair and organizers will decide the exact dates after all proposals have been reviewed and accepted.
 Tutorials are intended to provide scientific background on themes relevant to ASE’s research audience.

 Instructors are invited to submit proposals for 1.5h, half-day (3h) and full-day (6h) tutorials and, upon selection, are required to provide tutorial notes on the topic of presentation in PDF.
-Tutorial proposals are limited to 5 pages [submission format and HotCRP link TBD]
+Tutorial proposals are limited to 5 pages.

 Proposal submissions should include the following information:

 - Name and affiliation of the proposer/organizer (including e-mail address)

 - Name and affiliation of each additional instructor

 - Instructors’ experience in the area, including other tutorials, courses, etc.